um104/um104.github.com/README.md

 If you'd like to see the served version of this code, just go to [um104.github.com](http://um104.github.com/ "um104.gitub.com").
 Maybe in the future a more personal website, but for now just this.

+(% highlight java linenos %)
-    System.out.println("To be honest, I'm just playing around with " + Markdown.toString + " now.
-My emacs has syntax highlighting, which is making this fun.");
+    System.out.println("To be honest, I'm just playing around with " + Markdown.toString + " now.");
+	System.out.println("My emacs has syntax highlighting, which is making this fun.");
+(% endhighlight %)

 # License
 The following directories and their contents are Copyright Mark Lerner.
 You may not reuse anything therein without my permission: